AngusWaller/Display-Sweet-Challenge/Readme.md

 This challenge took about 7 hours to complete

 ## Production Environment
 This is quite basically building an Object Relational Modelling (ORM) system for a rest endpoint.
-If I cheated and used something like mongoose, this would have taken minutes to build.
+If I cheated and used databases & something like mongoose, this would have taken minutes to build.

 ## REST endpoints
 All API endpoints are detailed at https://app.swaggerhub.com/apis-docs/angus-waller/display-sweet/1.0.0